ronilan/rewordle/README.md

 # Install

+## Pre Built Binaries

+Pre built binaries are provided for each [release](https://github.com/ronilan/crumbicon/releases).

+Note: `*-macos-15.tar.gz` is for Apple Silicon, `*-macos-13.tar.gz` is for Intel CPU.

+# From Source

-Running Crumb programs requires building the Crumb interpreter from source.
-That can be done locally, or within a Docker container.
+Building the app and toolchain from from source can be done locally, or within a Docker container that has a mounted volume to save drawn icons.

 ### Locally